-Statement No. 68, Accounting and Financial Reporting for Pensions requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
-This statement also enhances accountability and transparency through revised and new note disclosures and required supplementary information (RSI).
-The Commission is required to implement this Statement for the year ending June 30, 2015.
+GASB Statement No. 68, Accounting and Financial Reporting for Pensions requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
+This Statement also enhances accountability and transparency through revised and new note disclosures and required supplementary information (RSI).
+The Commission is required to implement this Statement for the year ending June 30, 2015; however, it is not clear if the net position liability will be reported by individual funds or departments of the State.